huaweicloud/terraform-provider-huaweicloud/docs/data-sources/cce_node_pool.md

 The following arguments are supported:

-* `region` - (Optional, String) The region in which to obtain the CCE node pools.
+* `region` - (Optional, String) Specifies the region in which to obtain the CCE node pools.
   If omitted, the provider-level region will be used.

 * `cluster_id` - (Required, String) Specifies the ID of container cluster.